HenrikBengtsson/globals/revdep/problems.md

     ```
     Package required but not available: ‘sctransform’

-    Packages suggested but not available for checking: 'loomR', 'hdf5r'
+    Package suggested but not available for checking: ‘loomR’

     See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
     manual.